sorentwo/soren-website/_posts/2013-12-06-presenting-by-proxy.md

 What about languages that don't have `method_missing`?
 One such language is JavaScript.
 There isn't any [standard tracked method](3) for [handling method calls](4) dynamically.
-Fortunately JavaScript is highly malleable, allowing for dynamic assignment instead.
+Fortunately, JavaScript is highly malleable, allowing for dynamic assignment instead.
 Let's take a shot at a JavaScript presenter:

 ```javascript